 - Active Twitter users

 - Friends of friends

 - People who addressed me

-I ended up with huge amounts of tweets on my Twitter homepage (I still prefer that to clients) from people I couldn’t even remember to have followed.
+I ended up with huge amounts of tweets on my Twitter stream from people I couldn’t even remember to have followed.

 Then I used the emergency brake.
 I started to “unfollow” people who never even addressed, linked or referred to me.